gr-blog/gregros.dev/posts/typescript/01/treating-types-as-values-with-type-level-maps.post.md

 export interface TagWrapper<Tag extends TagNames> {}
 ```

-And here’s what using it looks like:
+Here’s what using it looks like:

 ```ts
 type Div = TagWrapper<"div">